radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-secretstore/index.md

   ]
 ```

-Here, the `secret` section declares the secrets to be created for the container to access the `db` component.
-In this case the `connectionString` value will be retrieved from the database and set as a secret in the secret store (identified by `store`) and the secret name will be `DBCONNECTION`.
+The `secrets` section declares the secrets to be created for the container to access the `db` component.
+- The `connectionString` value will be retrieved from the database and set as a secret in the secret store (identified by `store` property)
+- The secret name will be `DBCONNECTION`.

 ## Update your template.bicep file